QData/FastSK/results/README.md

 The DNN string classification baseline models are in the `neural_nets` folder.

-+ On DNA and protein sequences, we tried two types of DNN based sequence  classifier implemented with PyTorch: LSTM and CharCNN
++ We tried two types of DNN based sequence  classifier implemented with PyTorch: LSTM and CharCNN

 + Please install pytorch before running the following command: